Sawdust: Low volume/high velocity

 Low-volume/high-velocity (LVHV) capture systems are specialised types of LEV that use an extractor hood designed as an integral part of the tool or positioned very close to the operating point of the cutting tool.
 The hood is designed to provide high capture velocities, often greater than 50 m/s (10,000 fpm) at the contaminant release point.
 This high velocity is accompanied by airflows often less than 0.02m3/s (50 cfm) resulting from the small face area of the hood that is used.
 These systems have come into favour for portable power tools, although adoption of the technology is not widespread.
 Festool is one manufacturer of portable power tools using LVHV ventilation integrated into the tool design.

 Room

 If suitably designed, general ventilation can also be used as a control of airborne dust.
 General ventilation can often help reduce skin and clothing contamination, and dust deposition on surfaces.

 History

-According to a report in 2008, "There was once a time when sawmill operators could barely give away their sawdust.
-They dumped it in the woods or incinerated it just to get rid of the stuff.
+According to the report published in 2008, There was once a time when sawmill operators considered sawdust to be a useless by-product of wood cutting process.
+Since it had little or no commercial value, they often disposed it by dumping it in the forest or burning it just to get rid of the stuff.
+However as industries began recognizing the potential use of this material, the situation changed dramatically.
+Today sawdust become a valuable resource.
 These days, they have ready markets for sawdust…".
 For example, sawdust is used by biomass power plants as fuel or is sold to dairy farmers as animal bedding.